 When you get clear about that, you understand that your value isn’t in being and doing everything for that client.
 You CAN focus on just the administrative support in your clients’ businesses without being an assistant and instead being an administrative expert.
 If you want to also be an assistant, that’s up to you, but like I say, they aren’t one and the same thing.
 You get to choose, but understand this—your value isn’t dependent upon also being an assistant.
 It’s all in how YOU define the work and your role in your business.

 This will not only help you define parameters, making things more manageable and leaving you room to grow with that client as well as others, but you also create additional revenue sources by charging separately for those things that don’t fall under the administrative support umbrella.

 Obviously, I can’t say one way or the other if this is a salvageable relationship.
 I can tell you, though, that once you’ve spoiled a client and allowed them to have expectations that you can’t sustain and that keep your business from growing, it’s often really difficult to wean them off those things.

-If it’s a relationship you’d like to try to keep, all you can do is be open, honest and direct about the changes that must take place in your business in order for it to grow.
+If it’s a relationship you’d like to try to keep, all you can do is be open, honest and direct about the changes that must take place in your business and how you work together in order for it to grow.

 UPDATE: Read Part 2 of this post here: How Working More Hours Can Mean Less Money